La Derrota

-"La Derrota" ("The Defeat") is the title of a song written and produced by Mexican singer-songwriter Joan Sebastian and recorded by Mexican performer Vicente Fernández.
+"La Derrota" ("The Defeat") is a song written and produced by Mexican singer-songwriter Joan Sebastian and recorded by Mexican performer Vicente Fernández.
 It was released as the second single from Fernández's 79th studio album Para Siempre.

-This single was a successful release, peaking at number seven in the Billboard Hot Latin Songs in United States and reaching the top spot of the charts in México and Colombia.
+This single was a successful release, peaking at number seven in the Billboard Hot Latin Songs in United States and reaching the top spot of the charts in Mexico and Colombia.